lexxmark/QtCreator-JsExtensions-Plugin/README.md

 Gala plugin file is a JavaScript file with the most QtCreator API avaliable there.
 No need to clone QtCreator sources and build them to develop gala plugins.

-You can get precompiled plugin for Linux(Ubuntu) [here](https://github.com/lexxmark/GalaPlugin/blob/master/package/Lexxmark.tar.gz).
-Just unzip Lexxmark folder to the plugins folder of the QtCreator.
+You can get precompiled plugin for Linux(Ubuntu) [here](https://github.com/lexxmark/GalaPlugin/blob/master/package/LexxmarkLinux64.tar.gz).
+Just unzip Lexxmark folder to the QtCreator plugins folder (you may be need to change version of dependency Core in Gala.pluginspec file - valid from 3.0.0 till 3.1.1).

 These are screenshots of the gala plugins: